microsoft/CSS-Exchange/docs/Admin/Remove-CertExpiryNotifications.md

 Get-Mailbox -Arbitration "SystemMailbox{e0dc1c29-89c3-4034-b678-e6c29d823ed9}" | Add-MailboxPermission -User SomeAdmin -AccessRights FullAccess
 ```

 Next, the same user that was granted access should run the script from Exchange Management Shell.
 Start by running the script with -WhatIf.
+Optionally, the -Credential switch can be provided.
+Otherwise, the current user will be used.

 ```powershell
 .\Remove-CertExpiryNotifications.ps1 -Server exch1.contoso.com -WhatIf